-LA-based gaming studio Scopely raises $200 million at a $1.4 billion valuation – TechCrunch
+LA-based gaming studio Scopely raises $200M at a $1.7B valuation – TechCrunch

 The company is already raking in more than $400 million in annualized revenue and it was that growth that convinced NewView and investors like the Canadian Pension Plan Investment Board to commit capital as part of this latest round.

-Scopely has already made a few select minority investments in gaming studios and with the new cash, Driver hopes to roll up more independent game developers.
+Scopely has already made a few select minority investments in gaming studios, and with the new cash, Driver hopes to roll up more independent game developers.

-Note: *This story has been updated to indicate that Scopely’s valuation is $1.7 billion.
-Not $1.4 billion as originally reported.